 Not everyone has equal access to our financial markets.
 In fact, centuries of discrimination, segregation, and disinvestment have led to the creation of a dual credit market.
 Simply put, some people are fortunate enough to live in communities with access to banks and credit unions.
 Others aren’t as fortunate and live in credit deserts where the only financial institutions are payday lenders, check cashiers, buy-here-pay-here auto lenders and other high-cost lenders.
 This means that People of Color are disproportionately un-banked and don’t have relationships with traditional mainstream financial institutions.
 These structural inequities are an intentional design of our built environment that unfairly locks people out of the opportunities they deserve and need to lead successful lives.

-NFHA promotes policies that expand credit access in the financial mainstream (the blue side of the graphic represented below) because accessing credit in this space yields financial opportunities that inure to the benefit of the consumer.
-For example, the typical alternative financial services provider (the tan side of the graphic represented below) does not report positive credit payments to credit reporting agencies.
+The dual credit market drives disparate and discriminatory outcomes.
+Many alternative financial services providers (the tan side of the graphic) do not report positive credit payments to credit reporting agencies.
 This means that consumers who access credit from the fringe market typically will not gain the benefit of making positive payments because other creditors cannot see that positive payment history.
 But consumers who access credit from the financial mainstream typically gain positive benefits by having their timely payments reported.
 The ability to access credit from financial institutions who will report timely payments to credit reporting agencies is so important because this information is used to enable consumers to develop and build solid credit scores.

 America’s dual credit market has serious implications for wealth disparities and the racial wealth gap.
 NFHA is working with a wide range of stakeholders to ensure that everyone has access to quality credit opportunities – free from discrimination – enabling people to develop good credit scores, build wealth for their families and secure their financial futures.
 We are also working with stakeholders to ensure the technologies used in the housing and financial sectors are fair and don’t result in disparate outcomes for underserved groups.
 NFHA’s goal is to help all consumers gain better access to the financial mainstream and lenders who offer affordable, quality, sustainable credit.
 We know that communities without credit are communities without hope.
 Every community deserves to have access to quality credit.
 Every community deserves to have hope.